 There are numerous compelling reasons to learn Mandarin Chinese, the most widely spoken language on earth.
-Thanks to China’s booming economy and its status as a rising global superpower, the future of Mandarin Chinese language in India is stupendous and give you an unparalleled advantage in your career and global job market.
+Thanks to China’s booming economy and its status as a rising global superpower, the future of Mandarin Chinese language in India is astonishing and give you an unparalleled advantage in your career and the global job market.
 There is a reason why External affairs minister Sushma Swaraj asked Indians and Chinese to learn each other’s language.

 “千里之行﹐始于足下” (Qiānlǐ zhī xíng, shǐ yú zú xià)Chinese proverb

 “A journey of a thousand miles begins with a single step.”

 Although there are several Foreign languages in India that are easier for Indians to learn than Chinese, but – (this might sound cliché) – ‘The easiest way is not always the best way’.

 In the last few decades, the People’s Republic of China has transformed itself from a poor country to become what is arguably the largest global economy.
 Thanks to the country’s ever-expanding economy, the language’s popularity has boomed beyond expectation.

 Chinese is particularly fascinating because of its rich heritage, beautiful handwriting, melodic spoken language, and poetic phrasing.
 Today, there is a huge demand for Chinese language experts who can bridge the gap between this new growing China and the wider world.
 The knowledge will boost your career prospects and job opportunities in India and abroad.

 Chinese Languages – Overview, Speakers and Dialects

 Chinese is the most widely spoken language in the world, with over 1.4 billion speakers.
 It is also the second most used language on the internet.
 “Chinese language” is too broad and vague term; China is home to a variety of languages and dialects, many of which are mutually unintelligible.